 This was by far the biggest hit for Sledge, and his only Top 10 in the UK or US.
 His next release was "Warm and Tender Love," which made #17 US, #34 UK.
 His second-biggest US hit was "Take Time to Know Her" in 1968.

 Bette Midler's version was a #35 hit in the US in 1980.
 Luba covered this song in 1988.
 Fellow Canadian Burton Cummings covered it as well.

 Sledge performed this at the induction ceremony when he entered the Rock and Roll Hall of Fame in 2005.
 He sang it as a tribute to his wife Rosa, and included her name in the lyrics.

-This is a very popular wedding song, and it's especially effective if Sledge shows up to sing it.
+This is a very popular wedding song, and it was especially effective if Sledge showed up to sing it.
 That's what happened when E Street Band guitarist Steven Van Zandt's married Maureen Santora on December 31, 1982 at the Stone Pony in Asbury Park, New Jersey.

 Bertrand - Paris, France

 This was a big song at the time of the Vietnam War, and very popular with many American soldiers.
 It was featured in the 1987 war movie Platoon, which helped revive the song.